OWASP/www-staff/projects/201912-Blackhat-London.md

 * Business cards or consolidated card with staff contact information. ie. Kelly for Corporate sponsorship packages
 * Promote New Website
 * DONE -  Sibah if she knows of printer and SWAG distributor in London to use and avoid customs.
+* Stickers are shippping on 20-Nov.
+UPS Tracking number is 1Z12Y17R6756664325